sharpie7/BeebFpga_MiSTer/Readme.md

 ## Known Bugs and Limitations

-- Must manually apply reset using the menu if you change the hardware configuration
+- You must manually apply reset using the menu if you change the hardware configuration
 - Only HDMI output has been tested.
 VGA may not be good (or working at all!)
-- Mode 7 characters don't look nice
 - Sound mixing between the Music 5000 output and the BBC sound isn't good.
 Don't play both at once.
 - The "VideoNuLA" (a modern upgrade to the original VideoULA) is not supported.
 - Selecting Drives 2 and 3 in DFS creates some odd results.